AlexandreYembo/hydra-clients/README.md

-# hydra-clients
+# hydra-customers
-Api used to manage the application's clients
+Api used to manage the application's customers